iburaksag/Net7-Angular17-ProductManagement/README.md

 - Clean Architecture
 - Generic Repository Pattern
 - Minimal API
+- Angular 17

 ## Getting Started

-Follow these steps to get started with ProductManagementAPI:
+Follow these steps to get started with ProductManagement:

 1. Clone the repository.
 2. Configure your MongoDB connection in the app settings.
 3. Build and run the application.

+For the Angular UI:

+1. Navigate to the 'ProductManagement.UI' directory.
+2. Install dependencies using `npm install`.
+3. Run the Angular application with `ng serve -o`.

+The application will be accessible at `http://localhost:4200`.

+## Making API Calls from Angular

+The Angular UI communicates with the .NET Core API to perform CRUD operations.
+API endpoints are prefixed with `/api/v1/`.
+Update the Angular service files to point to the appropriate API endpoints for seamless integration.

 ## API Endpoints